Is the 4-point insurance inspection strictly pass or fail?

 While one company may decline to insure a property because of a defect, another insurer might issue the policy and stipulate a deadline for submitting proof of repairs for the same defect.

-If you want to see what a 4-point form looks like, click on either the image below to download and view a CItzens Insurance 4-point form.
+If you want to see what a 4-point form looks like, click on the image below to download and view a CItzens Insurance 4-point form.
 It is the form most likely necessary for Florida homes 50-years and older.
-The home inspector association InterNACHI generic form that is accepted by many insurance companies, and require that their speicalized form be used.
-Also, see our blog posts Why does my homeowner's insurance want a four point inspection? and How do I get insurance if my home can't pass a 4-point inspection?
+Also, see our blog posts How do I get my home ready for a four point inspection for insurance? and Why does my homeowner's insurance want a four point inspection? and How do I get insurance if my home can't pass a 4-point inspection?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •

-Here’s links to a collection of our other blog posts about INSURANCE:
+Here’s links to a collection of other blog posts about 4-POINT INSPECTIONS:

 How To Look At A House